AdityaNG/GTA_ASSIGNMENT/README.md

 2. Readme file
 3. sample outputs

-## Assignment 2 (5 marks) (15th Nov 2021)

-1. Conduct a case study on Graph Database Neo4j
-2. Consider a problem and implement Graph based analysis using Neo4J (sample problem will be discussed in class)

-### Deliverables
-1. Report on basics of Neo4j
-2. Sample database creation and access commands with atleast 5 objects/nodes
-3. Implementation and Interpretation of the problem and its solution

-## Assignment 3 (4 marks) (1st Dec 2021)

-Choose a research problem based on graphs and generate a report
-Note: Student is expected to read the paper, understand and then write a report on the paper.
-There will be reduction is marks, if the sentences in the report are copied as it is from the paper.

-### Deliverables

-Report on a research problem
-Report should Include
-1. Introduction and the problem considered in the research paper and its application
-2. Literature Survey
-3. Proposed model
-4. Limitations or accuracy
-5. Conclusion

 # Guidelines

 1. All Programming assignments should consider Graphs of considerable size( atleast 100 vertices)